kamiller/captive-portal/README.md

 ## This project contains HTML to use with TomatoUSB NoCat Captive Portal. ##

-[TomatoUSB](http://tomatousb.org/) is excellent open source firmware for routers.
+[TomatoUSB](http://tomatousb.org/) is an excellent open source firmware for routers.

-Jekyll(https://github.com/mojombo/jekyll) is used to construct the output HTML.
+The HTML is transformed with Jekyll(https://github.com/mojombo/jekyll).
 Each file contains the css for easy upload.

 ### License ###